 The male begins building the nest before pairing up to breed, but afterward passes off most of the construction to his mate.
 As the male gathers long, thin sticks, the female shapes them into a nest 8–12 inches across, with a shallow depression averaging less than 2 inches deep.
 The nest varies from solid to flimsy, and has no lining.
 Green Herons sometimes renovate old nests, or build in old nests of Black-crowned Night-Herons or Snowy Egrets.
 Occasionally they take sticks from nearby old nests and refashion them into new nests.
 They keep adding sticks throughout the breeding season.

 Each breeding season, Green Herons pair up with one mate apiece, performing courtship displays that include stretching their necks, snapping their bills, flying with exaggerated flaps, and calling loudly.
 They often nest solitarily, although they may join colonies with other Green Herons or with other species.
 They defend breeding areas from each other and from birds like crows and grackles that prey on their nests.
 Other predators include snakes and raccoons.
 Both the male and female brood and feed the chicks, which may stay with their parents for more than a month after leaving the nest, as they learn to forage.
 Green Herons protect their feeding areas by driving away other species, such as American Coots, that approach too closely.Back to top

-Green Herons are still common, but they have suffered a gradual decline of 1.6 percent per year from 1966–2010, according to the North American Breeding Bird Survey.
-That annual rate corresponds to a cumulative drop of 53 percent.
-Declines have been recorded across most of their range, with only California populations showing an increase in that time.
-Nevertheless, threats to the species are still rated as low enough for the species to be categorized as low concern for North America by the Waterbird Species Conservation Status Assessment.
+Green Herons are still common, but their population suffered a gradual decline of over 1.5% per year from 1966 to 2014, resulting in a cumulative decline of 68%, according to the North American Breeding Bird Survey.
+The North American Waterbird Conservation Plan rates Green Heron as a Species of Low Concern, and rates it a 12 out of 20 on the Continental Concern Score.
+Green Heron is not listed on the 2014 State of the Birds Report.
+Declines have been recorded across most of the heron's range, with only California populations showing an increase in that time.
+Green Herons can be found throughout the year across the U.S. (with the exception of several mid-western states), Central and northern South America.
+A small percentage breeds in the southwest of Canada.
 In the past, people hunted Green Herons for food and controlled their numbers near fish hatcheries, where the herons were perceived as a threat to the fish.
 Today, their biggest threat is probably habitat loss through the draining or development of wetlands, although no one knows the extent of this impact because these herons are solitary and widely dispersed.Back to top

 Green Herons sometimes pay visits to ornamental fish ponds.
 A length of drain pipe placed in the pond can provide fish with a place to hide from feeding herons.Back to top